 381 Nutrition Research Seminar 2 (1)

 This course is the second in a two semester sequence intended to introduce students to the process of conducting research.
 In this second seminar course, students will: learn how to develop research budgets and seek funding; review and apply basic statistical methods to analyze data; practice data analysis and graphic presentation; write abstracts; develop a poster presentation and a formal oral presentation.
-Prerequisites: 330 and 380; MATH 124.
+Prerequisites: 330 or 331; MATH 124.

 390 Independent Nutrition Research (1-4)